-- Continue to maintain working partnerships with all PDCs and assist them in providing technical assistance to communities designed to help them access and effectively use agency resources to meet their critical needs. - Distribute annual appropriations to all PDCs and monitor their progress in preparing and implementing regional community development strategies and initiatives as outlined under the Regional Cooperation Act. - Distribute funding to Planning District 14 for regional economic development efforts.
+· Continue to maintain working partnerships with all PDCs and assist them in providing technical assistance to communities designed to help them access and effectively use agency resources to meet their critical needs.

+• Distribute annual appropriations to all PDCs and monitor their progress in preparing and implementing regional community development strategies and initiatives as outlined under the Regional Cooperation Act.

-- Distribute funding to Planning Districts 1,2 and 3 that support the planning efforts of regional infrastructure projects. - Provide adequate staffing to implement the Appalachian Regional Commission (ARC) program.
+- Distribute funding to Planning Districts 1, 2 and 3 that support the planning efforts of regional water/wastewater infrastructure projects. - Provide adequate staffing to implement the Appalachian Regional Commission (ARC) program.